-Working with law firms that lack in-house experience can actually hamper business interests, according to Associate Jodi Stanfield
+Working with law firms that lack in-house experience can actually hamper business interests, according to Counsel Jodi Stanfield

 , who worked for several years at the European headquarters of a global contract research organization, working on clinical trial agreements and compliance matters for pharmaceutical and medical device clients.
 “We focus on structuring an agreement that aligns long term interests with solutions to potential problems.
 The time that we spend as in-house counsel provides us with practical experience regarding what works and what doesn’t work for our clients in the real world.”
 Stanfield explained that lawyers without this valuable experience may not fully understand the implementation of their agreements in the real world, which can actually create future problems for the client.
 With a combination of calculated risks and insightful precautions, we guide our clients towards profitable outcomes, while addressing potential conflicts from the start.

 Of Counsel Robert Aboud